Tizian-Maxime-Weigt/L7-HTTP-DDoS-Flood-IP-Signature-IP-List/README.md

-# 🛡️ TMW Shield - Internal DDoS IP List
+# 🛡️ TMW Shield - DDoS IP List

 Welcome to the official repository for **TMW Shield**, a curated list of internal IPs aimed at enhancing **cybersecurity**, **mitigating DDoS attacks**, and **blocking malicious traffic**.
 This list is updated **daily** (not here internaly) and is **freely available** for community use and integration into firewalls, threat intelligence systems, and web application filters.